 My support committee (the small group of Friends that meets with me regularly to provide in-person spiritual support and accountability) has discerned that I should be using my travel minute as frequently as possible, even in non-traditional circumstances.
 And so I’m pasting it below.

 Should you feel led to send a note to my meeting about my work on this blog, you can do so: Fifteenth Street Monthly Meeting, 15 Rutherford Place, New York, NY 10003.

-For those who are unable to read the PDF above, here is the text of the travel minute:
+For those who are unable to read the scanned copy above, here is the text of the travel minute:

 We, Fifteenth Street Monthly Meeting, have united with Emily Provance’s discernment that she is called by God to travel and share her gifts in ministry.
 Emily’s life has been dedicated to carrying this out faithfully since 2013.